 How to get to Munich?

-Munich has one of the largest airports in Europe, and there are a high number of available flights to Munich.
-From many cities all over Europe, including London Heathrow and Paris Roissy-CDG.
+Munich airport is one of the largest airports in Europe, and there are a high number of available flights to Munich from many cities all over Europe, including London Heathrow and Paris Roissy-CDG.
 There is plenty of choice from low-cost to classic airlines such as Air France, Lufthansa, Vueling and you can also find direct flights from the US, notably from Chicago.
 To find the cheapest flight to Munich, use Skyscanner.

 Where to sleep in Munich

 It’s a good idea to stay in Altstadt (old town) and Hauptbahnhof (close to the central station) since both districts are centrally located.
 The districts of Lehel and Bogenhausen, in the north-eastern side of the old town, are also a good choice for accommodation during your stay in Munich.
 To find an inexpensive hotel in Munich, search on this hotel aggregator.